Government House, Kinshasa

 Government House (French: Hôtel du Gouvernement), colloquially known as Immeuble du Gouvernement (Government Building), or Bâtiment Intelligent (Smart Building), is a nine-story building located in the Gombe commune of Kinshasa, Democratic Republic of the Congo.
 It is situated along Boulevard du 30 Juin and houses some central government ministries and accommodates various public services.

 The building was officially inaugurated by then-President Joseph Kabila on July 20, 2015, alongside the National Unity Monument at the building's frontage.
 Covering a total area of 23,300 square meters, it was constructed by the Chinese company SZTC (Société Zhengwei Technique Congo), employing approximately 500 Congolese and 200 Chinese workers.

 History

 Construction

 President Joseph Kabila opened the project on August 1, 2013, at the Place Royale in the Gombe commune of Kinshasa to accommodate ministers and their staff in the urban confines of Kinshasa.
 Fridolin Kasweshi, the Minister of Territorial Development, Urban Planning, Housing, Infrastructure, Public Works, and Reconstruction, stated that the project was expected to last 20 months.
-It was designed as an eleven-story building with a basement for technical services, a ground floor for housing protocol and security services, a bank branch, and a restaurant.
-The project wasfunded from the government's improvement of public finances management.
+The project was funded from the government's improvement of public finances management.